Jocseh07/omnifood/README.md

 This project is a part of the coursework for the Web Development course by Jonas Schmedtmann..
 The website, Omnifood, is an AI-powered food subscription service that aims to provide healthy food, tailored to personal tastes and nutritional needs, 365 days a year.

-## Key Features

-- Responsive design that adapts to different screen sizes.
-- Use of modern HTML5, CSS3, and JavaScript features.
-- Integration with external libraries and fonts (Ionicons for icons, Google Fonts for typography, and Smoothscroll for smooth scrolling effect).

-## How to Run

-1. Clone the repository or download the files.
-2. Open `index.html` in your preferred web browser.

 ## Course

 This project is part of the Web Development course by Jonas Schmedtmann.
 The course covers HTML, CSS, JavaScript, and various web development tools and practices.